 Embracing Hybrid Worship Experiences

 The first step in getting ready for the future is actively engaging with the present model of hybrid church.
-In 2023, that means leaning into livestreaming, in whatever form and to whatever degree your church feels comfortable.
+That means leaning into livestreaming, in whatever form and to whatever degree your church feels comfortable.
 By simply starting down that path, you’ll learn so much about technology and your congregation’s attitude toward digital discipleship—setting yourself up for success whenever the next church tech breakthrough arrives.